astorDev/nist/proxy/nginx/article/index.md

 `two.conf` `two.Dockerfile` which will be identical to `one.conf` and `one.Dockerfile`, except returning `service two` in the `about`.

-> I will skip those files code to not overload the article.
+> I will skip the code in those files to avoid overloading the article.
 You can investigate the source code [here](https://github.com/astorDev/nist/tree/main/proxy/nginx/playground/v4).

 ```conf
 server {